Mailu/Mailu/README.md

 Mailu
 =====

-*This project used to be named Freeposte.io, the name was change back in October 2016.*
+*This project used to be named Freeposte.io, the name was changed back in October 2016.*

 Simple yet full-featured mail server as a set of Docker images.